tyayers/upstream-tdd/README.md

 1.  **test httpbin get** does a direct test to `https://httpbin.org/get`, first setting the header `Test-Header` and then testing the payload (in JPATH format) properties in the response.
 This first type of test can be run on any API just using request / response data.
 2. **test apigee proxy httpbin get** tests an apigee proxy to `https://httpbin.org/get`, and has the additional unit testing capability of setting and testing `variables`.
 In this test we set the variable `testVar` to test456, and then assert that value in the assertions.

+## Running tests
+After defining some tests, you can run them either in the web client by pressing the "Run" button

 ## Apigee proxy unit tests
 You can do detailed unit tests on Apigee proxies by deploying the **Shared Flow** form this repository into your Apigee org, and then setting the **Pre-proxy** and **Post-proxy** Flow hooks in your environment.
 This will check if the **x-upstream-id** header is set, and if so run the configured unit tests in the proxy.
 If no header is set, then nothing is done.